2022 The Future of American Buddhism

-Co-hosted by the Lenz Foundation and Naropa University, The Future of American Buddism will be a series of online conversations launching in the fall of 2020, and a multi-day conference, June 3-6, 2021 at Garrison Institute, New York.
+Co-hosted by the Lenz Foundation and Naropa University, The Future of American Buddism will be a series of online conversations launching in the summer of 2021, and a multi-day conference, June 2 - 5, 2022 at Garrison Institute, New York.
 This program is open to Lenz grantees, aademic colleagues, Buddhist leaders and practitioners, and all interested in the topic of the future of American Buddhism.

 2018 Advisory Committee Conference

 The Lenz Foundation invited its Advisory Committee and key stakeholders to a gathering in Borrego Springs, California from March 17-20, 2018.
 The goal of the Advisory Committee Conference was to review past performance and discuss new directions for the Foundation.
 All grantees of the Lenz Foundation were asked to submit five-minute videos and add their views to the dialogue.

 The Lenz Foundation collaborated with NYU’s Department of Global Spiritual Life in association with its Stern School of Business to launch the Awakened Leadership Conference, June 1-3, 2016 in Los Angeles on the Loyola Marymount campus.

 2014 Collaboration Training

 Contemplation, Collaboration and Change is a nine-month training program produced specifically for the Lenz Foundation by senior fellows of the Presencing Institute.
 The purpose of the program is to help Foundation grantees gain experience and expertise in launching and sustaining collaborations with each other and with partner institutions in other sectors.
 The program consists of two weekend workshop retreats, four webinars, group coaching and some organizational consulting.

 2011 Soul of Money Training